ibexa/documentation-developer/docs/extending/creating_custom_dropdowns.md

-# Creating custom drop-downs
+# Create custom drop-downs

 In [[= product_name =]], you can implement custom drop-downs anywhere in the Back Office.
 Follow the steps below to learn how to integrate this component to fit it to your project needs.

-## Prepare custom dropdown structure
+## Prepare custom drop-down structure

 First prepare the HTML code structure in the following way: